Performance vs. Spectral Properties For Single-Sideband Continuous Phase Modulation: Simulation Results

 \subsection{Single-Sideband CPM Energy-Bandwidth Comparison}

 In this section, we show comparison plots between SSB-FSK and other CPM schemes.
 We used SSB-FSK parameters based on the results obtained from the optimization study given in Section~\ref{sec5}.
-The plots are characterized by the SSB bandwidth occupancy in the x-axis, where it is noted as BW, and $10\log_{10}(d_{\text{min}}^{2}/2)$ for the y-axis, which reflects the energy consumption of the signal.
-Moreover, we divided this section into two parts, one presents the occupied BW as $99\%$ of the power inside $BT_{\text{b}}$, and one presents $99.9\%$ of the power in the $BT_{\text{b}}$ (Note the $99.9\%$ is a larger measure compared to the $99\%$; therefore, $99.9\%$ curves are located in the right side compared to $99\%$ curves).
-Besides, the optimum normalized minimum squared Euclidean distance $d_{\text{min}-\text{opt}}^2$ and the optimum bandwidth BW occupancy $BW_{\text{opt}}$ are also presented in the plots, denoted respectively, by Config.~A and Config.~B for $B_{99}$.
+The plots are characterized by the SSB bandwidth occupancy in the x-axis ($BW$), and $10\log_{10}(d_{\text{min}}^{2}/2)$ for the y-axis (energy).
+Moreover, we divided this section into two parts; one illustrates the occupied $BW$ as $99\%$ of the power inside $BT_{\text{b}}$.
+The other illustrates $99.9\%$ of the power in the $BT_{\text{b}}$ (Note the $99.9\%$ is a larger measure compared to the $99\%$; therefore, $99.9\%$ curves and configurations are located on the right side compared to $99\%$).
+The curves and configurations with better performance are located toward the upper left side.
+For each $BW$ parts, we will always start with a general comparison between the optimum curves obtained for SSB-FSK with the other CPM schemes, where the optimum curves do not take into consideration the complexity ($N_{\text{s}}$).
+Then we move on to a more detailed comparison, where we also consider the configurations with optimized complexity and how much they are biased from the optimum curves.
+The optimum curves for SSB-FSK are the same \textit{Pareto optimum} curves obtained from Section.\ref{sec:opt_1}, and they are presented with the same notation $P_{\text{opt}-\text{max}}$, followed by the modulation level $M$ (e.g., $P_{\text{opt}-\text{max}-4}$, for $M=4$).
+For each of the optimum curves, the optimum normalized minimum squared Euclidean distance $d_{\text{min}-\text{opt}}^2$ and the optimum bandwidth $BW$ occupancy $BW_{\text{opt}}$ are also presented in the plots, denoted by Config.~A and Config.~B for $B_{99}$ respectively.
 Likewise, they will be denoted by Config.~A$'$ and Config.~B$'$ for $B_{999}$.
 A subscription is used to refer to the modulation level, e.g., Config.~$\text{A}_2$ refers to Config.~A for the binary case.
-The curves with better performance are located toward the upper left side.
-Furthermore, the legend for SSB-FSK is presented with the same notation used in Section \ref{sec5} as $P_{\text{opt}-\text{max}}$, followed by the modulation level $M$( e.g., $P_{\text{opt}-\text{max}-4}$, for $M=4$).
-The legends of the RC pulse, given for sake of comparison, are given starting with the pulse type followed by the modulation level $M$, and the pulse length $L$ (e.g., RC-2-3 is the raised cosine pulse for modulation level $M=2$ and pulse length $L=3$).
+Moving on to SSB-FSK with optimized $N_{\text{s}}$, we select the same configurations obtained from Section.\ref{sec:opt_2}.